cth06-Github/audioService/Technical-Documentation-8Aug.md

 * “Select files” in /upload page

 h3: used for the account username shown in the side menu (only displayed when the screen max width is < 800px)

-## Issues && Areas for Improvement
-### Summary
-•	* Strengthening Authentication (maybe it could be better, given JWT).
-It is of note that Authentication libraries like NextAuth and OAuth aren't used
-•	* Press key down functionality
-•	* Recording next button issue
-•	* Code base: repetition && secret key

-### Details